tougshire/wibekwa/README.md

 Wibekwa is a blog app for Wagtail

+## Important Note

+This project is in development and there may be breaking changes unil this note is removed

 ## Installation

 Wibekwa requires wibekwa_base, touglates and wagtail_modeladmin.
 If you're using a different template app than wibekwa_base, you can substitute that app